wilsonmar/LoadRunner/gapi-lr-starter/README.md

 Google's API was chosen as the system under test since Google has provides a well-documented implementation of their JWT (Java Web Toolkit) which more and more enterprises are adopting.

-CAUTION: Before running this script, create your own Google API account and paste the keys into the keys text files.

-To use this script within LoadRunner on a Windows machine:
+## To use this script

- 0. Install LoadRunner 11.52
+ 1. Install LoadRunner 11.52 on a Windows machine.
- 0. Install a git client
+ 2. Install a git client.
- 0. Make a folder
+ 3. Make a folder.
- 1. Clone this repo within that folder
+ 4. Clone this repo within that folder (after creating an account on Github.com, if you haven't already).
+ 5. Create your own Google API account (if you haven't already).
+ 6. Paste keys from your Google account into the keys text file.
+ 7. Open this script within VuGen LoadRunner.
+ 8. Double-click the scenario file within the Scenario folder.

 ## Files in this repo
 * <strong>.gitignore</strong> is used by the collaborators of this repo for git clients to automatically block some files from being updated to github.com.